ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

 Quite a hefty update, but a lot of behaviour has now been encapsulated within our store.

 [Thunks](/docs/api/thunk) are asynchronous in nature.
 Therefore we can use async/await within our [thunk](/docs/api/thunk) handler to easily manage our asynchronous workflow.

-In addition to this [thunks](/docs/api/thunk) are unable to update state directly - to get around this limitation our [thunks](/docs/api/thunk) are provided the model's actions, allowing us to dispatch these actions to update our state appropriately.
-You can dispatch as many actions as you like, and can even do error handling on the service call.
+It is important to note that [thunks](/docs/api/thunk) are unable to update state directly - they are instead provided the [actions](/docs/api/action), allowing us to dispatch these [actions](/docs/api/action) to update our state appropriately.
+You can dispatch as many [actions](/docs/api/action) as you like, and can even dispatch [actions](/docs/api/action) to represent an error that may have occurred when attempting to call the service.

 ## Refactoring our Product component

-We will now refactor our `Product` component, removing the import and the call to the basketService.
+We will now refactor our `Product` component, removing the references to the basketService.

 ```diff
 import React, { useCallback, useState } from 'react';